paulvha/ESP32/softserial/README.md

 .
 Added yield() for low baudrate in the wait during TX (taken from ESP8266)

+. extend default RX-buffer size from 64 to 128 bytes (there is enough RAM)

 MAKE SURE TO ADJUST the following in cores ESP.cpp.
 It must be set for IRAM_ATTR as it is called during
 interrupt: